indygreg/mozilla-central-legacy/README.txt

   other than the README in the root of the source directory.
 I believe that by making the process as simple as possible and lowering the barrier to get going, you increase adoption.
-In other words, by making the developer user experience better, you retain more developers.
+In other words, by making the developer user experience better, you attract and retain more developers.

 * Everything is a library.
 All the new code is written inside Python modules.
   Others should be able to hook into the core build APIs with minimal effort.